nathanpeck/nodejs-aws-workshop/4 - EC2 Container Service/README.md

 Finally go to the [repositories tab on the ECS dashboard](https://us-east-2.console.aws.amazon.com/ecs/home?region=us-east-2#/repositories), and select the docker repositories you created, and click "Delete Repository"

 ![cloudformation outputs](images/delete-repository.png)

+Last but not least if you are done with this workshop don't forget to also delete the cloudformation stack "empirejs-dev-machine", to destroy the development machine you used throughout this workshop.